-Putin offers transcript of Trump meeting with Lavrov
+Putin offers record of Trump-Lavrov meeting

-- The White House has refused to confirm or deny that classified information was shared

-Moscow (CNN)Russian President Vladimir Putin has offered to provide a transcript of a controversial Oval Office meeting between President Donald Trump and Russian Foreign Minister Sergey Lavrov, raising the stakes in an affair that has sent the White House into a tailspin.

-Speaking at a press conference in Sochi, Russia, Putin said Moscow could send its records of the encounter -- at which Trump is alleged to have shared top-secret intelligence with the Russian delegation -- to the US Congress.
+Speaking at a press conference in Sochi, Russia, Putin dismissed allegations that Trump had shared top-secret security intelligence with Russian diplomats as "political schizophrenia."

+"If the US administration finds it necessary, we are ready to provide the record of the conversation between Trump and Lavrov to the Senate and Congress," Putin said.

 The intervention by Putin could turn up the pressure on the White House to provide its own transcript of the meeting.
-The Senate intelligence committee has already demanded a briefing on what was said at the meeting from members of the Trump administration who were present.
+The Senate intelligence committee has already demanded a briefing on what was said at the meeting

-The Trump administration has come under fire over the meeting with Lavrov and Russian Ambassador Sergey Kislyak last week.
-Trump has admitted sharing security information, saying he had the "absolute right" to do so.

-Putin denied that Trump had shared intelligence in the meeting, describing the media reports on the issue as "political schizophrenia."

-"We are prepared to go there and explain our point of view to Congress if necessary," he said.
+the allegations on Monday, saying that Trump described details to Lavrov and Kislyak about how ISIS hopes to use laptop computers as bombs on planes.

-The Washington Post first reported the allegations on Monday, saying Trump had shared highly classified information.
-The Post reported that an official with knowledge of the meeting described Trump as saying: "I get great intel.
+It reported that an official with knowledge of the meeting described Trump as saying: "I get great intel.
 I have people brief me on great intel every day," just before revealing the intelligence.
 Two sources told CNN that the information was classified.

-According to the Post, Trump described details to Lavrov and Kislyak about how ISIS hopes to use laptop computers as bombs on planes.

 According to US and diplomatic officials, Israeli intelligence was a source for some of the information about ISIS bomb-making capabilities.